 In a blog article I posted earlier this year, I shared some of the new requirements coming forward from Connecticut and its adoption of the National Registry of Emergency Medical Technicians (NREMT) process for EMS recertification which was expected to take effect in 2020.

-Those requirements, coupled with a separate legislative act requiring Mental Health First Aid for new EMS certifications, are now official and will take effect January 1.
+coupled with a separate legislative act requiring Mental Health First Aid for new EMS certifications (removed by legislative action March 2020), are now official and will take effect January 1.
 Connecticut EMTs will follow the NREMT’s Recertification plan and schedule to maintain their Connecticut certifications.

 I’ve compiled the answers to the most frequent questions we are being asked about this change: